 And it’s a serious crime to be charged with.
 If convicted you face a long stay in prison and a criminal record that will follow you for the rest of your life.
 It would be a good idea to contact a competent violent crimes attorney to discuss your case.

 Defense Attorney for Injury to a Child in Dallas

 Injury to a child is considered a violent crime in the state of Texas.
 The Dallas courts have a very low tolerance for violent crimes.
 If you show up in court alone and try to represent yourself, you stand little chance of working out a favorable deal with the prosecution.
 The attorneys at the Law Offices of Richard C. McConathy can help.

-We have defended thousands of cases in the courts of Dallas, Tarrant, Collin, Rockwall, Ellis and Denton County since 2002.
-Our experienced violent crimes attorneys know the judges and understand the political intricacies in each county.
+We have defended thousands of cases in the courts of Dallas, Tarrant, Collin, Rockwall, Ellis, and Denton County since 2002.
+Our experienced violent crime attorneys know the judges and understand the political intricacies in each county.
 When you’re facing felony charges, it’s in your best interest to obtain competent legal representation to defend you.

 Contact the Law Offices of Richard C. McConathy today to schedule a free consultation to review your case.

 Overview of Injury to a Child in Dallas